nextflow-io/nextflow/docs/module.rst

 .. tip::
     It is best to define all pipeline parameters *before* any ``include`` statements.

-The ``addParams`` option can be used to pass parameters to the module without affecting the including scope.
+The ``addParams`` option can be used to pass parameters to the module without adding them to the including scope.

 ::